ef-ds/deque/BENCHMARK_TESTS.md

 - Queue: test the data structures using them as a FIFO queue.
 PushBack() is used to add items to the queue; PopFront() to remove
 - Stack: test the data structures using them as a LIFO stack.
 PushBack() is used to add items to the queue; PopBack() to remove

-Note: a set of mixed tests (mixed push front and back; mixed pop front and back) will also be implemented.

 ### Test Suites
 The test suites were designed to test the queues with different push/pop patterns under different scenarios such as low and high stress.